 The bill amends K.S.A.
 2025 Supp.
 21-5601 regarding the definitions and penalties associated with endangering a child and aggravated endangering a child.
-It removes the phrase "the age of" from the age definitions, thereby simplifying the language to state that a child under 18 years of age can be endangered.
-The bill also clarifies the circumstances under which aggravated endangering a child occurs, particularly in relation to environments involving methamphetamine or fentanyl-related substances.
-Additionally, it specifies the severity levels for various offenses based on the age of the child involved, with increased penalties for younger children.
+Notably, the bill removes the phrase "the age of" from the definition of a child, thereby broadening the scope of the law to include any individual under 18 years of age without specifying an age threshold.
+It also clarifies the circumstances under which aggravated endangering a child occurs, particularly in relation to environments involving methamphetamine or fentanyl-related substances.
+The penalties for these offenses are specified, with distinctions made based on the age of the child involved.

 Statutes affected: